 Getting a degree in IT is a bit more involved than a short course.
 It’s a similar concept, but it’s longer and there are more topics.

-If you’re interested in software development overall, or other areas of IT, you can enrol in a degree that’s relevant.
+If you’re interested in software development overall, or other areas of IT, you can enroll in a degree that’s relevant.

 Make sure that there are some Java subjects available for the course that you can take.
 Some degrees have this subject as an introductory topic, and some also offer more advanced Java programming topics.